Nacho114/sqlwhisper/README.md

 ### Poetry

-To install all dependencies and get the venv setup run
+Make sure to have poetry installed, and then install all dependencies and get the venv setup run

 ```bash
 poetry install
 ```

 Note that every python command needs to be run from the venv, the easiest way to do this is to run ```poetry shell```.
 Note that if you are using Neovim, this well then also help the lsp point to the right executable.

 ### PostgreSQL